csindle/psych/index.md

 ---
 layout: home
 title: Home
-description: Introduction to Megan's Clinical Psychology practice.
+description: Introduction to Megan Barber's Clinical Psychology practice.
 ---

 ### _"Life is hard, and sometimes we all need a little support and help understanding it."_